ajc24/ajc-jest-enzyme/README.md

 import { TestDev } from 'ajc-jest-enzyme';
 ```

-If you are not using the `document.config.js` file as described [here](https://github.com/ajc24/ajc-jest-enzyme#adding-the-documentconfigjs-file) then you will need to manually import `jsdom-global/register` into each individual test file in your project by using you the following import statement at the beginning of each of your test files:
+If you are not using the `document.config.js` file as described [here](https://github.com/ajc24/ajc-jest-enzyme#add-the-documentconfigjs-file) then you will need to manually import `jsdom-global/register` into each individual test file in your project by using the following import statement at the beginning of each of your test files:

 ```javascript
 import 'jsdom-global/register';